Frequently Asked Questions

 - My office advises all students interested in health professions after their time at UAH.
 Pre-health students can be any major at UAH can can include non-degree seeking students, part-time students, and alumni.

 - During the application process, the Pre-Health Advisor works one on one with students to ensure their file is ready for the board to review and make sure the student is ready for the application cycle.
 The office collects letters of evaluations for students and disseminates a committee letter, if one is written for them, to the schools they apply to.
+These letters are collected to help write the committee letter, not sent out to the professional school.

 - In addition, the Pre-Health Advisor requires all students to have their resume and personal statement to be reviewed and will hold mock interviews for students to better prepare them for interviews.